trey/treypiepmeier/src/words/giant-conf.md

 tags: review
 ---

-{% include components/img name: 'piepmeier-and-beaird' alt: 'Piepmeier and Beaird about to duke it out.' imgTitle: 'Fisticuffs' %}
+{% include components/img name: 'piepmeier-and-beaird.jpg' alt: 'Piepmeier and Beaird about to duke it out.' imgTitle: 'Fisticuffs' %}

 Last month, I attended [the first annual GIANT Conf][giant] in Charleston, SC.
 I wasn't sure what to expect, and had mixed feelings about making the trip back so shortly after leaving[^1].
 For better or worse, here's what I thought of it.